Every year fines and fees devastate the lives of millions of Americans.

 Across the country, courts impose fines as a punishment for minor traffic and municipal code violations, misdemeanors and felonies.
 Courts then tax people with fees, surcharges, and costs used to fund the justice system and other government services.

-As a national center for advocacy, information, and collaboration, the Fines and Fees Justice Center’s mission is to create a justice system that treats individuals fairly, ensures public safety and community prosperity, and is funded equitably.
-FFJC works collaboratively with affected communities and justice system stakeholders to end abusive collection practices and eliminate the justice tax.
+The Fines and Fees Justice Center (FFJC) is catalyzing a movement to eliminate the fines and fees that distort justice.
+Our goal is to create a justice system that treats individuals fairly, ensures public safety and community prosperity, and is funded equitably.
+We work together with affected communities and justice system stakeholders to eliminate fees in the justice system, ensure that fines are equitably imposed and enforced, and end abusive collection practices.

-The Fines and Fees Justice Center works in states to achieve comprehensive reform.
-Working with directly impacted communities, FFJC is building broad-based coalitions from across the political spectrum including grassroots organizations, judges, public defenders, prosecutors, legislators, law enforcement, and faith-based and advocacy organizations.
+FFJC currently works in four states: Florida, Nevada, New York, and New Mexico.
+Working with directly impacted communities, FFJC has developed broad-based coalitions from across the political spectrum including grassroots organizations, judges, public defenders, prosecutors, legislators, law enforcement, and faith-based and advocacy organizations.

 FFJC works on the national reforms with two campaigns: Free to Drive, a nationwide campaign to end debt-based license restrictions; and Cities and Counties for Fine and Fee Justice, a network facilitated by PolicyLink and the City of San Francisco’s Financial Justice Project which works together to identify and support localities that want to assess and reform fines, fees, tickets, and financial penalties that disproportionately impact low-income people and people of color.